crisostomi/gladia-website/content/publication/maggioli-2022-newton/index.md

 publishDate: '2023-02-08T15:41:54.143691Z'
 publication_types:
 - '6'
-abstract: ''
 publication: '*ACM SIGGRAPH 2022 Posters*'
-abstract: Real-time procedural texturing is becoming more and more important as the need of large variety of contents increases.
+abstract: "Real-time procedural texturing is becoming more and more important as the need of large variety of contents increases.
 We propose a new technique that exploits the properties of a 4-dimensional algebraic field for efficiently computing on GPU a procedural texture with fractal properties.
-The produced pattern are shown to be well suitable in many applications, especially when used as building blocks for complex materials.
+The produced pattern are shown to be well suitable in many applications, especially when used as building blocks for complex materials."
 ---